thomasgermain/pymultiMATIC/README.md

 ![PyPI](https://img.shields.io/pypi/v/pymultiMATIC)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pymultiMATIC.svg)

-<b>Please note that the project is still in beta state, it means  I may do some (un)intentional breaking changes</b>

 ## Legal Disclaimer
 This software is not affiliated with Vaillant and the developers take no legal responsibility for the functionality or security of your vaillant devices.